standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 reading [Rust verification papers],
 I am not an expert in this area so I have probably got things wrong, missed out important tools, etc.
+You should also bear in mind that things are changing fast: I am writing this in early May 2020 but I hope that, in a few months time, everything I say will be out of date.
 Do please [contact me](mailto:adreid@google.com)  with additions and corrections._